Comparing AI Grading Tools in 2025: Which Platforms Actually Support STEM, Essays & Complex Assignments?

 4. Marking.ai: Best for Class Analytics

-Ideal for: High school teachers wanting student performance tracking
+Ideal for: High school teachers wanting student performance tracking.

 What it does: Marking.ai grades essays while providing detailed class-level and student-level analytics showing performance patterns.